Pacific Western Airlines: 1985 labour disputes

-Late-1980s and merger
+1980s and merger

 By 1986 Pacific Western was the largest airline in Western Canada, carrying over 3 million passengers per year.
 In 1986, joint marketing agreements were signed with local service carriers: Calm Air of Thompson, Manitoba and Time Air of Lethbridge, Alberta, under the Pacific Western Spirit Program.
 Pacific Western employed nearly 3,000 people throughout Western Canada and Ontario.

-Organizational changes in 1986 established a formal structural relationship between the holding company, Pacific Western Airlines Corporation, and the airline operating company, Pacific Western Airlines Ltd.
+Organizational changes in 1986 established a formal structural relationship between the holding company, Pacific Western Airlines Corporation, and the airline operating company, Pacific Western Airlines Limited.

 On December 2, 1986, PWA Corporation announced its intention to purchase Canadian Pacific Air Lines for $300 million, effective February 1, 1987.

 The airline went through several iterations, originally consisting of small float planes in the 1950s, evolving to include a varied fleet of Convair 640 turboprops and Douglas propliners including DC-3, DC-4, DC-6 and DC-7C into the 1960s.
 PWA had a major impact in the Arctic and was instrumental in providing service to many isolated communities.
 The airline also operated several Boeing 707 aircraft that served in both a passenger and cargo capacity for charter work.
-Along with a number of Lockheed L-100 (the civilian version of the C-130 Hercules), PWA became a major player in the world air cargo business (also used extensively too support oil exploration in the High Arctic).
+Along with a number of Lockheed L-100 (the civilian version of the C-130 Hercules), PWA became a major player in the world air cargo business (also used extensively to support oil exploration in the High Arctic).
 The airline expanded to include a variety of aircraft, including Boeing 727-100s, Boeing 737-200s and two Boeing 767-200 aircraft.
 The airline was briefly owned by the Alberta provincial government in the mid 1970s.
-According to the July 1, 1983 edition of the Official Airline Guide (OAG), the airline was operating its Boeing 767 aircraft on scheduled services into Vancouver, Calgary, Regina and Winnipeg.
+According to the July 1, 1983, edition of the Official Airline Guide (OAG), the airline was operating its Boeing 767 aircraft on scheduled services into Vancouver, Calgary, Regina and Winnipeg.
+By early 1985, the OAG listed 767 service being flown on a weekday roundtrip routing of Seattle (SEA) - Vancouver (YVR) - Calgary (YYC) - Saskatoon (YXE) - Winnipeg (YWG).
 The 767s were the largest aircraft ever operated in scheduled passenger service by PWA.
 However, they were then removed from the fleet in favor of the smaller Boeing 737.

 Following the removal of the Boeing 767 aircraft during the mid 1980s, the fleet then exclusively consisted of Boeing 737-200 and 737-200C jetliners.
 Pacific Western had become one of the most innovative airlines on the west coast of Canada, servicing communities throughout western Canada and across the country.

-In 1987, PWA Corp, the parent corporation of Pacific Western Airlines, purchased Canadian Pacific Airlines (which formerly operated as CP Air but had changed its name back to Canadian Pacific) to form Canadian Airlines International.
+In 1987, PWA Corp, the parent corporation of Pacific Western Airlines, purchased Canadian Pacific Air Lines (which formerly operated as CP Air but had changed its name back to Canadian Pacific) to form Canadian Airlines International.
 Wardair, another Canadian airline, was later purchased by PWA in 1989, resulting in only two major airlines in Canada: Canadian Airlines International and Air Canada.
 PWA and later Canadian airlines were based in Calgary.
 In December 1999, Air Canada took over Canadian Airlines International.